 These ideas are so universal that, for some, it’s pretty much divine scripture.
 Today, though, it’s more than just well-cobbled words in a book or a story told over the crackling of a fire in the dark night.
 There’s real, hard science to back up all the wonderful changes travel can bring to us both mentally and physically.
 We have real numbers from long studies that look at real benefits to our minds and bodies that travel brings.
 So, if the promise of amazing experiences isn’t enough to get you on the road in 2019, maybe a little hard science espousing the benefits of travel will.

-Below you’ll find a list of recent studies into how travel makes us healthier, sexier, and more open-minded human beings.
-Use this research to convince your boss of the need for a sabbatical, your parents of the need for a gap year, or yourself of the need for a good old fashioned vacay.
+We’ve pulled the receipts from a long list of recent studies into how travel makes us healthier, sexier, and more open-minded human beings.
+Use the below research to convince your boss that you need that sabbatical, your parents that you need a gap year, or yourself that you need a good old-fashioned vacay.

 Travel makes you more creative.

 This one feels the most esoteric but, in reality, is the most science-based.
 There has been a lot of serious research about how travel makes us more creative.
 It’s all about getting out of our comfort zones and how our brain adapts and, literally, changes.

 Adam Galinsky over at Columbia Business School has done the lion’s share of the recent research on how travel changes the synapses in our brains.
 “Foreign experiences increase both cognitive flexibility and depth and integrativeness of thought,” Galinsky explained to The Atlantic.
 “The key, critical process is multicultural engagement, immersion, and adaptation.”